Saveco Beast For Septage/FOG/Sludge ScreeningMike Gillespie

 Many wastewater treatment plants accept trucked-in-waste such as septic tank waste, FOG waste (fats, oils, and grease), municipal sludge, and industrial waste that contains solids such as rocks, rags, plastics, grease, and other debris.
 If not removed from the waste stream, this debris can damage downstream equipment by clogging pumps and valves, decreasing treatment efficiency, and causing problems with dewatering equipment, sludge digesters, and tertiary filters.

 The Saveco Beast is a self-contained, fully-automated receiving station that quickly removes debris and solids from the liquid in hauled-in-waste trucks allowing a typical septage truck to unload in 5 to 10 minutes.
-The Beast septage receiving station is completely enclosed to ensure safety and containment of offensive odors.
+The Beast septage receiving station is completely enclosed to ensure the safety and containment of offensive odors.

 The unique features of the BEAST have been designed for a reason.
 The short influent tank allows the debris-laden liquid to discharge directly into the rotating drum screen.
 As the screen rotates, debris is captured on flights that carry the debris around the drum screen and deposit them into the auger trough.
 From the trough, the debris is conveyed by the auger into the washing/dewatering zones.